arjundha/react-tetris/README.md

 The project is still in progress, I am adding functionality to store tetriminos, and slam tetriminos as far down as they can go.
 Scores and more will be added after.
 This is beyond the scope of the tutorial - once this README is completed (aka the stuff below is replaced with more useful steps), I'll consider the project completed!

+Also consider adding music and SFX, as well as different colour modes, better button mapping etc.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).